Youth

 • If we and/or the Indigenous Advisors have follow-up questions about your application, we will let you know.

 • The Indigenous Advisors will first conduct individual reviews of the shortlisted applications and then meet in person to consider each application.
-The Advisors will decide together which projects should be recommended for funding and the amount of funding that should be provided.
+Advisors will decide together which projects should be recommended for funding and the amount of funding that should be provided.

 What is the decision-making process?
 How do you decide which projects to fund?